Great Australian Bight: Coastline

 The area around Cape Pasley is an eastern outcrop of the ancient crystalline rocks of the Yilgarn craton.
 From there the coast curves north-eastwards, with an escarpment parallel to the coast.
 The Israelite Plain lies between the escarpment, here called the Wylie Scarp, and the shore, with a chain of coastal lagoons behind coastal dunes.
 As the coast turns eastwards the escarpment meets the shore, creating the Baxter Cliffs which extend for 200 km.
 Near Cocklebiddy the escarpment curves inland again.
 Here the Roe Plains extends for about 300 km along the coast, reaching about 35 km inland at their widest point.
 There are extensive dunefields near the shore, some bare of vegetation, and others stabilized by coastal strand vegetation, shrubland, and mallee woodland.
 Near Eucla and the Western Australia–South Australia border the escarpment reaches the coast again, and the Bunda Cliffs or Nullarbor Cliffs extend for 220 km to Head of the Bight.

 At Head of the Bight the escarpment turns inland to the northeast.
 The coastline of the western Eyre Peninsula is characterised by rocky capes, bays, and islands, including Fowlers Bay, Smoky Bay, Streaky Bay, and the Nuyts Archipelago.
 The coastline is formed from aeolianite limestone.
 Waves and currents have formed beaches and dunes from eroded aeolianite sand.
 The southern Eyre peninsula is an outcrop of the granitic Gawler craton.

 History and exploration

-The Great Australian Bight was first encountered by European explorers in 1627 when Dutch navigator François Thijssen sailed along its western margins.
+The Great Australian Bight was encountered by European explorers in 1627 when Dutch navigator François Thijssen sailed along its western margins.
 The coast was later first accurately charted by the English navigator Matthew Flinders in 1802, during his circumnavigation of the Australian continent.
 A later land-based survey was accomplished by the English explorer Edward John Eyre.